 - He also calls Luna "Nightmare Moon", much to her annoyance.

-- Would Eat A Filly: What Applejack and Big Mac along with the CMC think Ardi is up to when they first meet him.
+- Would Harm A Child: Applejack and Big Mac along with the CMC think Ardi is eating a filly when they first meet him.
 They're wrong, but he gets little chance to explain.